codeuniversity/code-resource-center/documentation/design.md

 ## ➡️ Database application

-Django's ORM allow for SQL statements to be quickly executed.
+Django's ORM allows for SQL statements to be quickly executed.
 Joins are done automatically.
 Objects access related objects systemwide.

 Yet, if you're not a fan of magic you have the option to use raw SQL if you want.
 It is easy to write custom SQL queries. :)

+## ➡️ URL Design

+URLs are flexible.
+Any design is allowed.

+Django does a very good jog when it comes to definitive URLs.
+> Technically, foo.com/bar and foo.com/bar/ are two different URLs, and search-engine robots (and some Web traffic-analyzing tools) would treat them as separate pages.
+Django should make an effort to “normalize” URLs so that search-engine robots don’t get confused.

+This is why the APPEND_SLASH setting is set to True as default.

+## ➡️ Template System

+_More information can be found at [https://docs.djangoproject.com/en/2.1/misc/design-philosophies/]_